BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 4.1 =
+* Added check for compatibility of curl and openssl version on each website's server with TLS v1.2 protocol for secure communications;
+  if not compatible fall back to http request, otherwise https request to the BibleGet server will be made
+* Added ajax spinner for better user feedback when renewing metadata from the BibleGet server

 = 4.0 =
 * Another bugfix, the fix that made the spacing better between verse number and verse text was also removing the specific formatting for the NABRE text